Funj Sultanate: Pre-Arabic languages

 Map of the ethnolinguist situation in Sudan in 1859.
 Arabic dominates central Sudan while Nubian is spoken north of Korti and partially in northern Kordofan.
 In the Eastern Desert dominates Beja and the central Gezira south of Sennar a language called Funj ("Fungi").

 Before the rise of the Funj Nubian languages were spoken between the region from Aswan in the north to an undetermined point south of the confluence of the Blue and White Nile.
 After the fall of the medieval kingdoms Nubian ceased to be a written language.
 While it remained important during the Funj period it was gradually superseded by Arabic.
 The Nubian language of Alodia appears to have become extinct by the 19th century, but Nubian remained ever more vital the further north one went: in the 19th century the Danagla in the far north still spoke (Dongolawi) Nubian as first language, while the Shaiqiya who bordered them in the south spoke it as secondary language.
 Most contemporary travellers asserted that the tribes further upstream only spoke Arabic, although even here a handful of sources claimed that Nubian survived among them as secondary language as far south as the Fifth Cataract, if not Shendi.
 A form of Nubian, so-called Hill Nubian, was also spoken throughout much of Kordofan, where it survived as first or at least secondary language well into the 19th century.

+A Funj language was mentioned by Evliya Çelebi (17th century) and Joseph Russegger (mid-19th century): Russegger claimed that "Fungi" was spoken as secondary language as far north as Khartoum and that it sounded similar to Nubian. Çelebi compiled a list of Funj numerals and a poem, although the numerals were Kanuri and the language of the poem remains unidentified.
+Words and phrases said to be of Funj origin (like "Giar muré!", meaning "For the King!") were preserved in the local Arabic dialect.
+James Bruce claimed that "in the language of Sennaar", a certain type of medical root was called "Labreshat".

 In the central Gezira a variety of Eastern Sudanic languages were spoken, commonly known as Hamaj.
-A Funj language was mentioned by Evliya Çelebi (17th century) and Joseph Russegger (mid-19th century): Çelebi compiled a list of numerals and a poem, although the numerals were Kanuri and the language of the poem remains unidentified.
-Russegger claimed that "Fungi" was still spoken as secondary language as far north as Khartoum and that it sounded similar to Nubian.

 Arabic

-Arabic was already used by the Christian Nubian kingdoms in commercial and diplomatic correspondance with Egypt.
+Arabic was already used by the Christian Nubian kingdoms in commercial and diplomatic correspondence with Egypt.
 After the Funj conversion to Islam it grew to become the lingua franca of administration and trade while also being employed as language of religion.
 While the royal court would continue to speak their pre-Arabic language for some time by c.
 1700, the language of communication at the court had become Arabic.
 In the 18th century, Arabic became the written language of state administration.
 As late as 1821, when the kingdom fell, some provincial noblemen were still not capable of speaking Arabic.